 - 2 1/2cups (325g ) powdered sugar

-- 1 teaspoons (5ml ) pure vanilla extract
+- 1 teaspoon (5ml ) pure vanilla extract

 - Preheat the oven to 350°F.

 - Cut the butter into pieces.
-Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, beating until the butter look light in color.
+Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, and beating until the butter is whipped and fluffy.

 - Add the powdered sugar and mix on low speed until incorporated into the butter then add the vanilla extract and heavy cream and mix to combine.
 Beat for about 60 seconds.

-- Continuing beating on low until the ingredients start to mix together.
-Increase speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.
+- Continuing beating, increase the speed to medium-high and beat for another 3-5 minutes to whip additional air into the frosting.
 Spread over cooled cake.

 - The batter will be quite thin.
 It’s important that you stir the batter after mixing, to ensure everything on the bottom of the bowl is well mixed.

-- This can easily be made into 24 vanilla cupcakes by using a large (3 tablespoon) cookie scoop.
-Bake for 16-20 minutes at 350°F
+- This can easily be made into vanilla cupcakes or a vanilla layer cake

 - Baking times will vary by pan type and true internal oven temperatures.